Maryborough (Vic.)

 Maryborough faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-A substantial 23.8% of the population actively pursues formal education.
-This includes 9.2% in primary education, 8.0% in secondary education, and 1.9% pursuing tertiary education.
+A substantial 23.8% of the population is actively pursuing formal education, including 9.2% in primary, 8.0% in secondary, and 1.9% in tertiary education.

 Frequently Asked Questions - Education